24 Apr 2026

 A. High Liquidity (for security and flexibility)

-This portion consists of funds that must be accessible at any time:
+This portion consists of funds and investments that must be accessible relatively quickly or with minimal restrictions:

 Recommended proportion: 10–30% of the total portfolio.